luckson1024/waitlistJS/docs/API.md

 ---

-See `DEVELOPER_GUIDE.md` for more details on request validation and authentication.
+See `DEVELOPER_GUIDE.md` for more details on request validation, authentication, and new features (Gemini, confirmation email, logo upload, etc.).